John Lewis: Honors

 On August 1, 2020, a statue of Lewis was revealed by sculptor Gregory Johnson.
 The statue was commissioned by Rodney Mims Cook Jr. and was installed at Cook Park in Atlanta, Georgia, in April 2021.

-On February 21, 2021, President Joe Biden marked Lewis's late birthday on Sunday, urging all Americans to “carry on his mission in the fight for justice and equality for all.”
-He tweeted, “While my dear friend may no longer be with us, his life and legacy provide an eternal moral compass on which direction to march.
-May we carry on his mission in the fight for justice and equality for all.”
+On February 21, 2021, President Joe Biden marked Lewis's late birthday on Twitter, urging all Americans to "carry on his mission in the fight for justice and equality for all."
+He tweeted, "While my dear friend may no longer be with us, his life and legacy provide an eternal moral compass on which direction to march.
+May we carry on his mission in the fight for justice and equality for all."

+On October 2, 2021, Seattle opened the John Lewis Memorial Bridge.

 On October 27, 2021, the University of California, Santa Cruz named one of its residential colleges, formerly known as College Ten, John R Lewis College.

+On August 16, 2024, a statue of Lewis by Basil Watson was installed in Decatur, Georgia, in the place where an obelisk monument to the Confederacy was put by the United Daughters of the Confederacy in 1908; the obelisk was removed in 2020.

 Honorary academic degrees

 Lewis was awarded more than 50 honorary degrees, including: